af-dx/base-design-/README.md

 # base-design-
-base design for robots and the file has 3d dimensions PDF file has description table  of robot
+1.base design for robots and the file has 3d dimensions 2.PDF file has description table  of robot